networknt/light-doc/content/en/development/develop-build.md

 ### Start light-bot develop-build without test

-This task will checkout all the related repo or if they are in the developbuild workspace, then only try to pull from the remote.
-Once checkout is done, light-bot will build all of them and install the final jar files to .m2 repository.
+This task will check out all the related repo or if they are in the `developbuild` workspace, then only try to pull from the remote.
+Once the checkout is done, light-bot will build all of them and install the final jar files to the .m2 repository.

 ```
 cd ~/networknt/light-config-test/light-bot/develop-build/build-all